ocean-eddy-cpt/ocean-eddy-cpt.github.io/doc/positions.md

   Characterizing scale-dependent EKE from observations; quasi-3D eddy buoyancy and momentum statistics from observations; analysis of vertical eddy structure in observations; synthesis of observations.
-  More information is available at <https://careers.whoi.edu/opportunities/view-all-openings/science-research/> (position 19-08-09).
+  More information and application at <https://careers.whoi.edu/opportunities/view-all-openings/science-research/> (position 19-08-09).

 - Princeton University (Supervised by Alistair Adcroft): Implementation and assessment of extant parameterizations of mesoscale eddies in process, idealized and global ocean models; consistent and optimized formulation of closures; development and assessment of improved and unified closures;
   evaluation of new closures in climate models.
-  More information will be available at <https://www.princeton.edu/acad-positions/position/>
+  More information and application at <https://www.princeton.edu/acad-positions/position/13701>.

 Applications must include a cover letter, a CV with a list of publications, a statement of research interests, and contact information of 3 references.